Semiparametric Bayesian Inference for Local Extrema of Functions in the Presence of Noise: Theoretical results

 \textbf{Assumption E.} The eigenfunction $\psi_i\in C^s(\mX)$ for all $i\in\mathbb{N}$ and some $s\in\mathbb{N}$.
 Moreover, there exists a constant $C>0$ such that $\|\psi_i^{(s)}\|_\infty\leq Ci^s$ for any $i\in\mathbb{N}$ and $\s \psi_i'(x)^2$ diverges for any $x \in \mX$.

-In particular, Fourier basis satisfies Assumption E for any finite $s$.
+In particular, the Fourier basis satisfies Assumption E for any finite $s$.

 \textit{Example 1.
-H\"older class and Stationary kernels with polynomially decaying eigenvalues. } Let $K^{\alpha,s}$ be a stationary covariance kernel whose eigenfunctions satisfy Assumption E and eigenvalues decay at a polynomial rate, that is,
+Stationary kernels with polynomially decaying eigenvalues. } Let $K^{\alpha,s}$ be a stationary covariance kernel whose eigenfunctions satisfy Assumption E and eigenvalues decay at a polynomial rate, that is, $\mu_i\asymp i^{-2\alpha} $ for $i\in\mathbb{N}$ and some $\alpha>0$.